jowr/jopy/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~~

 Jorrit's Python Package could always use more documentation, whether as part of the
-official Jorrit's Python Package docs, in docstrings, or even on the web in blog posts,
-articles, and such.
+official docs, in docstrings, or even on the web in blog posts, articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~